movadee-labs/ag-forms/libs/tailwind-cdk/README.md

-# tailwind-forms
+# tailwind-cdk

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test tailwind-forms` to execute the unit tests.
+Run `nx test tailwind-cdk` to execute the unit tests.